vrtbl/passerine/README.md

 ```

 ## Getting Started
-If you just want to see what P can do:
+If you just want to see what Passerine can do:

-> NOTE: P is in an early stage of development.
+> NOTE: Passerine is in an early stage of development.
-Soon, we pla

 1. Clone this git repository.
 2. Build p using cargo.